Basil Mitchell (academic): Influence

 He moved to Oriel College, Oxford in 1968 to take up a university chair.
 His inaugural lecture, "Neutrality and Commitment", attracted much favourable comment at the time.
 Later, Mitchell was instrumental in creating a new Oxford honours school devoted to philosophy and theology.
 Mitchell delivered the 1974–1976 Gifford Lectures at the University of Glasgow entitled Morality, Religious and Secular.
 The Justification of Religious Belief (1981), his Sarum Lectures Faith and Criticism (1992), and a collection of essays called How to Play Theological Ping-Pong (1993).

 Mitchell edited a widely used "Oxford Reading in Philosophy" anthology: The Philosophy of Religion.
-Finally, Mitchell's pamphlet entitled Can Social Policy Be Morally Neutral? was published by The Social Affairs Unit.
-He was prominent in the Church of England and on several of its doctrinal commissions on faith and morals.
-In 2013, David Brown (2013) memorialized him in the Biographical Memoirs of Fellows of the British Academy, XII 303–321.
+Mitchell's pamphlet entitled Can Social Policy Be Morally Neutral? was published by The Social Affairs Unit.
+He was prominent in the Church of England, and on several of its doctrinal commissions on faith and morals.
+In 2013, David Brown memorialized him in the Biographical Memoirs of Fellows of the British Academy, XII 303–321.

 Two notable contributions to the philosophy of religion were his short essay in the "Theology and Falsification" debate between Antony Flew, R. M. Hare and himself, in which he tried to counter Flew's parable of the "invisible gardener" with his own "parable of the partisan", and his development of a "cumulative-case" method of justifying religious belief, notably in his book The Justification of Religious Belief.
-Mitchell drew attention to the philosophy of John Henry Newman, notably in casting "doubt upon the credentials of science itself as an avenue to truth"/ He added: "The paradigm instance of factual knowledge, by comparison with which the claims of religion were thought to be problematic, can no longer be made to serve this purpose."
+Mitchell drew attention to the philosophy of John Henry Newman, notably in casting "doubt upon the credentials of science itself as an avenue to truth".
+He added: "The paradigm instance of factual knowledge, by comparison with which the claims of religion were thought to be problematic, can no longer be made to serve this purpose."
 He saw an analogy with "the situation in which Newman found himself as he struggled to analyse the nature of reason and its relation to Christian Faith."

 Festschrift

 Further contributions include an essay on "The Christian Conscience" to the Oxford Illustrated History of Christianity.
-In addition, he wrote an autobiographical essay, "War and Friendship", for the Kelly James Clark anthology, Philosophers Who Believe.
-An Engagement with Plato's Republic, co-written with his Oxford friend and fellow philosopher J. R. Lucas, appeared in 2003.
+He wrote an autobiographical essay, "War and Friendship", for the Kelly James Clark anthology, Philosophers Who Believe.
+In 2003, he co-wrote An Engagement with Plato's Republic, with his Oxford friend and fellow philosopher J. R. Lucas.

 Steven Holtzer and William Abraham co-edited a Festschrift for him, The Rationality of Religious Belief, which includes an appreciation of his thought and character by Oliver O'Donovan, and an essay on the Eucharist by Michael Dummett.
-He published latterly a memoir, Looking Back: on Faith, Philosophy and Friends in Oxford.
+In 2009, he published a memoir, Looking Back: on Faith, Philosophy and Friends in Oxford.